-On December 21, 2020, Profound signed the GE Agreement to expand provider access to TULSA-PRO®.
-Pursuant to the terms of the GE Agreement, Profound has been supplied with additional information to utilize the ExSI interface, which has allowed Profound to interface with GE MRI scanners and GE is helping support the development efforts of Profound to achieve compatibility with its GE MRI scanners which was achieved on March 1, 2022 when the Company signed the first site agreement for a Tulsa-PRO® system interfaced with a GE scanner.
+On December 21, 2020, Profound signed the GE Agreement to expand provider access to TULSA-PRO[®].
+Pursuant to the terms of the GE Agreement, Profound has been supplied with additional information to utilize the ExSI interface, which has allowed Profound to interface with GE MRI scanners and GE is helping support the development efforts of Profound to achieve compatibility with its GE MRI scanners which was achieved on March 1, 2022.